nadielO/ultra-compressor/README.md

 # Ultra-Compressor

-Ultra-Compressor is an advanced npm package designed for efficient file compression and decompression, optimized for both server and client environments.
+Ultra-Compressor is an example for efficient file compression and decompression, optimized for both server and client environments.
 Utilizing modern JavaScript features, it aims to provide maximum compression speed and effectiveness.

 ## Overview